bechtleav360/Maverick.UserProfileService/docs/For Developer/API/Service.md

 ## Handling Entity Operations
 The Service utilizes the **Asynchronous Request-Reply Pattern**.The benefit of this pattern is that requests are handled asynchronously.
 Only operations that manipulate a entity are handled by this pattern.

 When an entity is created, deleted, or updated, a **202 (Accepted) HTTP** response code is received, along with a location link in the header.
 This link allows tracking the progress of the operation.
-If the entity is not yet ready, a **200 (OK) HTTP** status code is returned.
+If the entity is not yet ready, a **202 (Accepted) HTTP** status code is returned.
 Upon completion of the operation, the location link is redirected using a **302 (Redirect) HTTP** code to the corresponding resource.
 This approach offers a significant advantage: the service can efficiently handle a high volume of requests simultaneously, while GET requests are processed as usual.

 ## Operation progess